-Art (Bachelor of Arts)

-Physical Education (Bachelor of Science)

-SECONDARY LICENSURE:

-EDU 4093

-Biology (Bachelor of Science) (7-12) Business Education (Bachelor of Science) (4-12)

-English (Bachelor of Arts) (7-12)

-Mathematics (Bachelor of Science) (7-12)
+Art (Bachelor of Arts) Physical Education (Bachelor of Science) SECONDARY LICENSURE: Biology (Bachelor of Science) (7-12) Business Technonology Education (Bachelor of Science) (4-12) (pending approval) English (Bachelor of Arts) (7-12) Mathematics (Bachelor of Science) (7-12) ENDORSEMENT AREAS: Coaching (Athletic Coaching Minor) NON-LICENSURE PROGRAMS: Athletic Coaching Minor Education minor Elementary Education Major Physcial Education Major Physical Education Minor

-ENDORSEMENT AREAS:

-Coaching (Athletic Coaching Minor)

-NON-LICENSURE PROGRAMS:

-Education minor Physical Education Minor

-A more detailed description of the teacher education program is available in the Hurie Teacher Education Center's Teacher Education Handbook.
+A more detailed description of the Teacher Education program is available in the Hurie Teacher Education Center's Teacher Education Handbook.
 Each program offered meets or exceeds the requirements of the Arkansas Department of Education.
 Students need to understand, however, that any changes made by the Arkansas Department of Education affecting teacher licensure will overrule any teacher education policy or teacher education program of study cited in this catalog.
-Changes to the Arkansas Rules and Regulations Governing Teacher Education may occur at any point during the academic year; therefore, in order to recommend program completers for an Arkansas teaching license, the Hurie Teacher Education Center at Ozarks' is obligated to keep all teacher education programs of study in compliance with Arkansas Department of Education policy at the moment they occur.
+Changes to the Arkansas Rules and Regulations Governing Teacher Education may occur at any point during the academic year; therefore, in order to recommend program completers for an Arkansas teaching license, the Hurie Teacher Education Center at Ozarks is obligated to keep all teacher education programs of study in compliance with Arkansas Department of Education policy at the moment they occur.

-Six Phases of the Pat Walker Teacher Education Program Students enrolled in teacher education at the Hurie Teacher Education Center advance through these six curricular phases: 1) orientation/ recruitment; 2) conditional admission to Teacher Education Program; 3) admission to the Teacher Education Program; 4) admission to Teaching Internship; 5) graduation/ licensure; and 6) relationship with graduates.
+Six Phases of the Pat Walker Teacher Education Program Students enrolled in Teacher Education at the Hurie Teacher Education Center advance through these six curricular phases: 1) orientation/ recruitment; 2) conditional admission to Teacher Education Program; 3) admission to the Teacher Education Program; 4) admission to Teaching Internship; 5) graduation/ licensure; and 6) relationship with graduates.
 Candidates failing to exhibit the required academic and social development during the first four phases of their respective programs receive additional counseling as outlined in the section of the Teacher Education Handbook entitled, "Policies for At-Risk Teacher Education Candidates."
-A fuller description of the six curricular phases are available in the academic division office.
+A fuller description of the six curricular phases are available in the Hurie Teacher Education Center office.